roblatour/OMVBackup/README.md

    ./createBackup.sh
    (enter your password if prompted)

+   example run:

 # When the backup is finished

 If OMV goes down and you need to restore your OS + OMV drive then you will need easy access to the compressed backup file.
-Accordingly, it is best to copy the backup to another easy to access location not on your OMV drives
+Accordingly, it is best to copy the compressed backup file to another easy to access location not on your OMV drives.

-# Retore
+# Retoring the backup

+Use a tool such as Raspberry Pi Imager to flash the image to another drive Of note, with Raspberry Pi Imager the compressed image file does not need to be uncompressed first Raspberry Pi Imagerer -